 Dates contain 0.206mg of copper, compared to figs that have negligible amounts of copper.
 The daily recommendation for copper is 1.4mg for men and 1.1mg for women.

-Dates and figs have approximately similar amounts of calcium, 39mg for dates and 35mg for figs, although it is somehow higher in dates but compared to the daily recommended value which is around 1000mg they are both considered similar.
+Dates and figs have approximately similar amounts of calcium, 39mg for dates and 35mg for figs. However, it is somehow higher in dates, compared to the daily recommended value, which is around 1000mg.
+They are both considered similar.

 Dates have anti-diabetic properties due to the flavonoids present in them.
 These flavonoids decrease the uptake of glucose from the intestinal tract.
 (1)

-Figs also have anti-diabetic properties, due to Abscisic acid which is a phytohormone present in figs, it was observed after the consumption of food, glucose balance in the blood was regulated better in individuals who had consumed abscisic acid compared to individuals who didn’t.
+Figs also have anti-diabetic properties due to Abscisic acid, which is a phytohormone present in figs. They observed that abscisic acid regulated glucose balance in the blood better in individuals who had consumed abscisic acid than individuals who didn't.
 In addition, it has effects on lowering the insulin index, decreasing the risks of developing insulin-resistant diabetes, diabetes type 2.
 (2)

 Dates have anti-tumor activities due to beta D-glucan that are present in them.
 (3)

-Dates have anti-inflammatory properties that are observed in patients suffering from arthritis.
+Dates have anti-inflammatory properties that are observed in patients who have arthritis.
 (5)

 Figs contain Luteolin which has anti-inflammatory properties and acts as a neuroprotective agent.
 (6)